-There are a number of things that will be taken into account in the sexual abuse calculator to establish how much compensation you will receive.
+Several things will be taken into account in the sexual abuse calculator to establish how much compensation you will receive.
 These include:

-- Damages to cover the sexual assault as well as the emotional, mental and psychological distress you are sure to be feeling.
+- Damages to cover the sexual assault and the emotional, mental and psychological distress you are sure to be feeling.

 - Expenses for medical treatment including surgery, equipment, medication or health care from a private provider.

 - Expenses for travel.
 You may have needed to travel some distance to see a medical professional with a particular area of expertise.

 - Loss of earnings whilst recovering.
 If you were unable to work whilst you were recuperating, then you may be able to receive reimbursement for your loss of earnings during this time.